 Sweet Briar faculty and students share a fascination with the natural world and enthusiasm for learning and research

 We provide a comprehensive biology curriculum for students interested in research, education, conservation and the health professions.
-A strong program is never static, and our recently added courses include marine biology, biomathematics, insect biology and conservation biology.
 In addition to a biology major, we offer a biochemistry and molecular biology major jointly with the Department of Chemistry.

 Field biology is a central component of our curriculum.
 We take advantage of our enormous campus in field natural history, plant kingdom, ecology and insect biology.
 We are censusing spotted salamanders in a woodland pond, measuring the effects of deer on forest vegetation, tagging migratory monarch butterflies and documenting the spread of an invasive crayfish.